 Syracuse University College of Law, J.D., magna cum laude

 U.S. District Court, Western District of New York

 U.S. District Court, Northern District of New York

-Stephanie was selected by her peers for inclusion in The Best Lawyers in America© 2018 in the fields of Employment Law—Management and Labor Law—Management.
-Stephanie has been listed in Best Lawyers since 2009 and was the 2016 Rochester “Lawyer of the Year” in Labor Law—Management.
+Stephanie was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the fields of Employment Law—Management and Labor Law—Management.
+Stephanie has been listed in Best Lawyers each year since 2009, and was the 2016 Rochester “Lawyer of the Year” in Labor Law—Management.

 Stephanie was selected to the Upstate New York Super Lawyers list in 2008 and 2012-present.

 Stephanie serves on the President’s Council of Cornell Women, a worldwide advisory group to the president of Cornell University, whose mission is to promote and sustain the involvement of women at Cornell.
 Stephanie is also a member of the New York State (Labor and Employment Law Section) and Monroe County bar associations, serves on the Executive Committee and is Secretary of the Board of Trustees of Geva Theatre Center, and a past member of the Board of Directors of the Women's Council of the Rochester Business Alliance.